Regionals Dates ’25: Christchurch, Sunday 30 March, and Auckland, Sunday 13 April

 Are still coming in, watch this space!

-Get ready to showcase your barista skills, because with these amazing prizes, it’s going to be one unforgettable journey to the Nationals!
+Get ready to showcase your barista skills.
+With these amazing prizes, it’s going to be an unforgettable journey to the Nationals!

 We’ll provide everything you need—a machine, grinder, milk, cups, spoons, even milk jugs and tampers.
 Don’t worry about table decorations; it’s all about the coffee.